 The Browning Center has two functions.
 The first is to serve as a clearinghouse for documenting and distributing information to teachers about students’ needs for accommodations in the classroom.
 It also serves to request extended time on national tests.
 It provides information to the Jersey City Board of Education (JCBOE), which conducts the assessments for the three-year re-evaluations for students with IEPs and ISPs.
 The parents of current students with needs are urged to contact the Center before the first day of school in September to discuss the student's testing recommendation for the year.

-The second function of the Browning Center is to provide structured assistance to students who need further support.
+The second function of the Browning Center is to provide structured assistance to those students who need further support beyond that listed above.
 This can be in the area of organization, attention to study skills, or help with work assigned in other classes.
 Students must attend the Center a minimum of twice a week.
 There is a fee of $1,300 per school year, billed by semester, for this part of the Browning program.
 (For further information, see below in the Fees and Financial Aid Section).
 Once students are enrolled, attendance is mandatory.
 Enrollment materials are mailed to parents in August.
-Occasionally, students are referred by classroom teachers.

 Enrollment may also occur through self-referral.
 It is gratifying to us when young men with learning differences recognize they have needs simillar to those of a friend who is already in the program.
 Seeing friends obtain assistance helps some young men become more amenable to joining the Browning community.
 A positive side effect is an increase in the school's understanding and acceptance of people with learning differences.
 In this way the Browning center enriches the entire Saint Peter's Prep community.